1nup-AM/Component/README.md

 - Tailwind Docs

 ### What I learned
 While creating the project, i learned the mobile-first workflow, read the tailwind css docs and got better at writing designs.
 I also learned about thinking in React approach.
+While deploying the project, i came upon the issue of getting blank pages after deploying my site.
+I resolved it by reading github docs.